GetMeAThadCola/Scripting-Projects/CyberSec Projects/Security Azure (Cloud) Network/ReadME.txt

 In the 24-week Cybersecurity BootCamp at ASU, one of the key projects involved setting up a virtual network in Microsoft Azure and implementing various security features to protect both the website hosted on the network and the network itself.

-This project aimed to provide hands-on experience in configuring, securing, and monitoring a cloud-based infrastructure using Azure's cybersecurity tools and best practices.
+This project aimed to provide hands-on experience configuring, securing, and monitoring a cloud-based infrastructure using Azure's cybersecurity tools and best practices.

-You can see my Project Overview here:  https://docs.google.com/document/d/1_sN2VdWgrdWn6MKvbBXcSwd4pL7JN1VgBvvkqaKsJbo/edit    unfotunatley I do not have the same website as I had to shut it down due to cost.
+You can see my Project Overview here:  https://docs.google.com/document/d/1_sN2VdWgrdWn6MKvbBXcSwd4pL7JN1VgBvvkqaKsJbo/edit    unfortunately I do not have the same website as I had to shut it down due to cost.

-Some Skills Aquired Are :
+Some Skills acquired are:

 Cloud Computing Proficiency: You gained a fundamental understanding of cloud computing principles, specifically within the context of Microsoft Azure.